facebookresearch/hydra/website/docs/plugins/joblib_launcher.md

 defaults:
   - override hydra/launcher: joblib
 ```
-By default, process-based parallelism using all available CPU cores is used.
-By overriding the default configuration, it is e.g. possible limit the number of parallel executions.
+By default, the launcher uses process-based parallelism with all available CPU
+cores.
+Set `hydra.launcher.n_jobs` to limit the number of jobs that can run
+concurrently.

 The JobLibLauncherConf backing the config is defined <GithubLink to="plugins/hydra_joblib_launcher/hydra_plugins/hydra_joblib_launcher/config.py">here</GithubLink>: